Pythea/Arma3Enquire/README.md

 This program assumes that you have a working Arma 3 Linux server.
 If you don't there are instructions <a href="https://community.bistudio.com/wiki/Arma_3:_Dedicated_Server">here</a> to set one up

+Run the program with python enquire.py

-When first running the program with it is important to configure it to your setup.
+When first running the program it is important to configure it to your setup.
 In order to do so there is a menu called Enquire Options which contains:

 * The location for your arma 3 install directory (This is the location that is used by force_install_dir in steamcmd)
 * The steam account used by steamcmd to download workshop mods